-In the heat pump enclosure, terminals marked "SA", "N" and "GND" provide 240V to control the auxiliary heater and/or auxiliary pump or multiple boost elements or allow one boost heater to be controlled by multiple heat pumps depending on the system design.
+In the heat pump enclosure, terminals marked "SA", "N" and "GND" provide 240V to control the auxiliary heater and/or auxiliary pump or multiple boost elements depending on the system design.
 Maximum current is 1A.
 Refer to Application Guide for further information to connect auxiliary boost heater.

-For 16kW models connected in a Master/Slave arrangement using LAN cables (up to six heat pumps) (refer to page 61), and control of the auxiliary boost heaters will be via the Master heat pump.
+Note: Where multiple heat pumps are required, the heat pumps must be connected in a Master/Slave arrangement using LAN cables (refer to page 45), and control of the auxiliary boost heaters will be via the Master heat pump.
 Refer to Application Guide for more details.

-Multiple Heat Pump Installation using LAN Cables - 16kW
+Multiple Heat Pump Installation

-Up to six 16kW heat pumps can be interconnected by daisy chaining the LAN cables for operation as shown below.
-LAN cable is available as an accessory (part number: 17670).
+Up to four heat pumps can be interconnected by daisy chaining the LAN cables for operation as shown below.
+LAN cable is available as an accessory (part number: 17534).